dbt-labs/docs.getdbt.com/website/docs/tutorial/learning-more.md

 To learn more:

-* Try connecting to dbt Core using the command line interface
+* Connect to dbt Core using the command line interface
 * Refactor legacy SQL
 * Learn how to use Jinja